JereKuusela/valheim-upgrade_world/publish/README.md

 4. Locations are not automatically redistributed.
 Use "redistribute" command (otherwise you get the same locations as before).
 5. Visiting zones will regenerate them.

-Portals in the loaded area won't be autoamtically disconnected but relogging fixes that.
+Portals in the loaded area won't be automatically disconnected but relogging fixes that.

 # Glossary